 The P value measures how likely it is that the differences between your variations were caused by random chance.
 For example, a low P value (less than 0.05) indicates that the difference is unlikely to be random chance, and therefore the result is likely statistically significant.
 A high P value suggests that the significance level is low.

 The confidence interval measures how confident you can be that the result is accurate and will be consistent across multiple testing cycles.
+This was mentioned above, but it’s worth repeating.
 Having three confidence levels is typical: 90%, 95%, and 99%.
 Select 95% most of the time.
 90% is a bit loose, and 99% is too tight.
 Use them to give you a better sense of how the test performed.

 Correlation vs. Causation